aardappel/lobster/docs/source/style_guide.md

 By default, you should use 4 spaces to indent (same as Python).
 The compiler will allow you to use tabs (discouraged), and in some cases even a mix (highly discouraged).

+The compiler will error on mixed use of tabs and spaces, as that could change what code appears to mean.

 In theory, tabs are superior for editing, but in practice, different editors and different methods of displaying code can make tab based code work